Selinunte Archaeological Park Guide – What to See and How to Visit

 How Long Do You Need in Selinunte Archaeological Park

-You should plan to spend about 2-3 hours in the archaeological park, especially if you plan on walking between both sections (East Hill and Acropolis) — though using the park shuttle isn’t necessarily a great time saver since you often have to wait for it.
+You should plan to spend about 2–3 hours in the archaeological park, especially if you walk between both main areas (East Hill and the Acropolis).

 Best Time to Visit Selinunte Archaeological Park